310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-okaaay. you could have just told me normally, though.
+okaaay. you could have just [told] me normally, though.

-you are all excited, too, huh? you even threw candy at me.
+you are all [excited], too, huh? you even [threw] candy at me.

-you should not throw food like that, okay? this is punishment for your prank~♪
+you [should not] throw food like that, okay? this is punishment for your prank~♪
 {% endbubble %}

 {% bubble Shinobu %}